topcoder-platform/tc-project-service/README.md

 It's been signed with the secret 'secret'.
 This secret should match your entry in config/local.js.
 You can generate your own token using https://jwt.io

 ### Local Deployment

+**NOTE: This part of README may contain inconsistencies and requires update.
+Don't follow it unless you know how to properly make configuration for these steps.
+It's not needed for regular development process.**

 Build image:
 `docker build -t tc_projects_services .`
 Run image: